 Help stop the spread of COVID-19

 There are many types of human coronaviruses, including some that cause mild illness, like the common cold.
 COVID-19 is a novel (or new) coronavirus that has not previously been seen in humans.
 COVID-19 is particularly dangerous because it spreads easily from person to person and has a higher death rate than seasonal flu.
-Doctors are finding that the virus often has lingering effects that could have long-term impacts on your health.
+Doctors have found the virus can cause lingering effects that could have long-term impacts on your health.

 COVID-19 is real, and you have an important part to play in protecting yourself and others from the virus.
 What can you do?